About

 We devise a method that enables model-based RL on long-horizon, sparse-reward tasks, allowing us to learn with 5x less samples.

-Other Projects
+Other Projects (Technical Reports/Talks)

 - Unsupervised Exploration with Episodic Memory, advised by Siyuan Li and Prof. Chongjie Zhang, 2021

-- Quantum Mechanics for Next-gen Spacecrafts, advised by Dr. Rahul Rughani and Prof. David Barnhart, 2020
+- Quantum Mechanics for Next-Gen Spacecrafts, advised by Dr. Rahul Rughani and Prof. David Barnhart, 2020

 - Avionics R&D in Rocketry, advised by Dr. Paul Giuliano, 2019-2021